How much instruction / training do the Discipleship Leaders receive? What kind of structure would I have above me, helping to guide me?

 In addition to this general training session, Discipleship Leaders (DL's) will be meeting once a week as a group with their Discipleship Council (DC) member to go through their specific study (This will keep you, as a DL, one step ahead of when you will be leading your own small group through the same content).

-If, as a DL, you have "trouble" with your group, your assigned DC member and Mark Irving are readily available for help and advice.
+If, as a DL, you have "trouble" with your group, your assigned DC member and Aaron Cook are readily available for help and advice.